MichaelNevin/MasterBrewer/README.md

 # Internet of Things for MicrobreweryApplication by Michael nevin

-The login if for the program is either Michael and the password is nevin (passsword preotection isnt enforced using any character or integer will og you in)
+The login if for the program is either Michael and the password is nevin (passsword preotection isnt enforced using any character or integer will log you in)

 https://thawing-basin-58241.herokuapp.com/